-The prison was given an inspection by HMIP in 2010.
-In their report they said ;
+The prison was given an inspection by HMIP in May 2021.
+In their report the inspectors said ;

 To see the full report go to the Ministry of Justice web site

 This section contains the reports for Sudbury from 2001 until present

 - HMP & YOI Sudbury – report (PDF), Report on a scrutiny visit to HMP & YOI Sudbury by HM Chief Inspector of Prisons (27–28 April and 11-12 May 2021)